interactive investor's analysts bring you an urgent update on this ii Super 60 rated fund.

 - ii Super 60 investments: Quality options for your portfolio, rigorously selected by our impartial experts

-- Find out why this fund is on the ii Super 60 investments list
+- Find out why the M&G Emerging Markets Bond Fund is on the ii Super 60 investments list

-Here is the latest from Keith Ashworth-Lord at the UK Buffettlogy fund.
+Here is the latest from the M&G Bonds Team on 24 March.

 These articles are provided for information purposes only.
 Occasionally, an opinion about whether to buy or sell a specific investment may be provided by third parties.
 The content is not intended to be a personal recommendation to buy or sell any financial instrument or product, or to adopt any investment strategy as it is not provided based on an assessment of your investing knowledge and experience, your financial situation or your investment objectives.
 The value of your investments, and the income derived from them, may go down as well as up.
 You may not get back all the money that you invest.
 The investments referred to in this article may not be suitable for all investors, and if in doubt, an investor should seek advice from a qualified investment adviser.